ildizsigrai/Score-Keeper/README.md

 # Score Keeper Web App
 This is a simple web application for keeping score in games like ping pong.
 It provides a clean and responsive user interface using the Bulma CSS framework.

-# Languages Used
+# Technologies used:
-HTML
+- HTML
+- Bulma
-JavaScript
+- JavaScript

 # Features